MHRipon01/techicstic-client-side/README.md

-# techIsTic
+# Techistic - Online Shopping Platform
 # website link: https://techistic-abd55.web.app/

-This project is an e-commerce web application built with React and Express.
+Techistic is an online shopping platform built on Node.js, Express, and MongoDB that provides users with a seamless shopping experience.
+It includes product management, cart functionality, and user-specific product views.

 ## Features